galaxgames/giygas/README.md

 ## What
 Giygas is a framework for games and other graphic applications.
 It provides a modern c++ interface to graphics apis and provides a few extra useful utilities as well.

+## What else?
+* Utilizes cool C++11 features like move semantics
+* Right now there's only an OpenGL renderer implementation, but hopefully later it'll support Vulkan, DirectX and Metal!
+* Um....

 ## How do I build it?
 Wow, sold already?
 Here's how building giygas will go down: